 Seeking Help from Users to Continuously Improve EMFACT™

 NEWMOA and MA OTA released EMFACT™ Version 1.0 in 2009.
-The Association anticipates improvements and refinements will be necessary in the future and that there will be upgrades to the software tool.
+The Association anticipates improvements and refinements will be necessary and that there will be upgrades to the software tool.
 The Association worked with the EMFACT™ Advisory Group and others to beta test and obtained input and feedback on the initial EMFACT™ Version 1.0 prior to its release.
-However, the ultimate value and impact of EMFACT™ will be realized when companies use the tool and provide comments and suggestions for improvements and upgrades.
+However, the ultimate value and impact of EMFACT™ is realized when companies use the tool and provide comments and suggestions for improvements and upgrades.
 Please use the online feedback form to provide comments and suggestions on EMFACT™

 NEWMOA and MA OTA are already considering how to improve the tool and to pursue resources for that purpose.
 The agencies are excited about hearing ideas from EMFACT™ users about what works and does not work with EMFACT™.
 Send your feedback and ideas to Andy Bray, .